observation-deck/odeck-data/README.md

 > Requirements Node and NPM.

-**Recommended**: If you are making schema changes raise a PR with your proposed changes to discuss with others in the community before doing the work to prevent unnecessary rework.
+**Recommended**: If you are making schema changes raise a PR with your proposed changes to discuss with others in the community to prevent unnecessary rework.

 1. Checkout code and run `npm install`
 2. Try to run `npm run validate` to make sure you can run the tests locally.
 3. Make you changes to the data, update or add to schemas if necessary.
 You can use `npm run test:watch` to get feedback as you are working.
 4. Raise a PR for your changes.

 ## Todo

 - Set up linting and add to github actions
-- Add actions to publish json to github pages - to act as API for those that need it
 - More tests
 - Add license
 - Release